jarmosaarikko/FORO/README.md

 - providing permanent identifiers for central forest(ry) concepts
 - find the corresponding terms in multiple languages, cultures and traditions
 - map the concepts to the other major terminological sources available online such as Wikidata, Agrovoc, Eurovoc, Gemet
+- See also: Saarikko, Jarmo & Prüller, Renate (2017) [The future of forest terminology : between tradition and innovation.
+Interconnecting Forests, Science and People](https://urn.fi/URN:NBN:fi-fe2017112455050), Presentation at the 125th IUFRO Anniversary Congress, Freiburg, 2017

 ## Organization
 This could be accomplished under the IUFRO unit [9.01.01 - Library, information networks and terminology](https://www.iufro.org/science/divisions/division-9/90000/90100/90101/)  currently lead by Dr. G. Petrokofsky